logikoshub/logikos_bl_demo/README.md

     git commit -a -m "Initial Commit"
     git push -u origin gh-pages

-If there is any conflicts with the gh-pages branch, it is easy to delete a branch (e.g. on github web) and the commands above will then work to regenerate the branch.
+If there are any conflicts with the gh-pages branch, it is easy to delete a branch (e.g. on github web) and the commands above will then work to regenerate the branch.